IBRAHIMIAOB/mihon/README.md

 </div>

-## Mihon AI Coloring
+## Mihon AI Enhancements

-This specialized fork of Mihon is dedicated to integrating AI-powered features, primarily focusing on **AI Coloring** for manga panels.
+This specialized fork of Mihon is dedicated to integrating AI-powered features, primarily focusing on **AI Enhancements** for manga panels.

 **Our Goal:** We encourage the community to test, develop, and refine these features so they can eventually be merged into the main [Mihon app](https://github.com/mihonapp/mihon).